Robert G. Jahn: Career

 Jahn held a B.S.E. degree in Engineering Physics (1951), a M.A.
 Degree in Physics (1953), and a Ph.D. degree in Physics (1955), all from Princeton University, and held faculty positions in Physics Department at Lehigh University, at the California Institute of Technology, and, since 1962, at Princeton.
+He also worked at the NASA Lewis Research Center.

 During his career, Jahn worked on electrically powered spacecraft propulsion and directed several major research programs in advanced aerospace propulsion systems, in cooperation with NASA and the U.S. Air Force.
 In 1961, he founded the Electric Propulsion and Plasma Dynamics Laboratory at Princeton and directed it for more than three decades.
 He served as Dean of the School of Engineering and Applied Science at Princeton from 1971 - 1986.

-Jahn was a fellow of the American Institute of Aeronautics and Astronautics and was Chairman of its Electric Propulsion Technical Committee.
-He was a member of the NASA Space Science and Technology Advisory Committee and a member of the Board of Directors of Hercules Inc. from 1985 to 2001, where he served as Chairman of its Technology Committee.
+Jahn was a fellow of the American Institute of Aeronautics and Astronautics and was chairman of its Electric Propulsion Technical Committee.
+He was a member of the NASA Space Science and Technology Advisory Committee and a member of the board of directors of Hercules Inc. from 1985 to 2001, where he served as chairman of its Technology Committee.
 He also served on the Emergency Committee, the Nominating Committee, and the Social Responsibility Committee.
 He resigned from the Hercules Inc. board in 2001 at the age of 70.

-Jahn was the Chairman of the Elwing company which manufactures propulsion systems for satellites until his passing.
+Jahn was the chairman of the Elwing company which manufactures propulsion systems for satellites until his passing.